camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 First, the `camunda:initiator` extension is used to bind the user id of the person who started (_"initiated"_) the process to the variable `starter`.
 Then the expression `${ starter }` retrieves that value and uses it as assignee for the task.

-It is possible to use all process variables [visible]({{< relref "user-guide/process-engine/variables.md#variable-scopes-and-variable-visibility" >}}) from the user task in the expression.
+It is possible to use all process variables [visible]({{< relref "user-guide/process-engine/variables.md#variable-scopes-and-variable-visibility" >}}) from the User Task in the expression.

 #### Invoking a Service / Bean